joystackinfo/THINGS-TO-DO-LIST/README.md

 # 📝 Things To Do List

-A simple and clean to-do list app for keeping track of daily tasks.
+A simple and clean to-do list app for keeping track of daily tasks, built with HTML, CSS, and JavaScript.

 ## ✨ Features
 - Add and remove tasks